 Child Abuse is a term to describe a range of ways in which people, harm children.
-Abuse can be perpetrated by a child or more likely by an adult.
+Abuse can be perpetrated by a child (child on child) or by an adult.
 The abuser can be a stranger but often the adult or person is known and trusted by the child.